Monkland Canal: Construction starts under James Watt

 The construction process was very difficult and protracted.
 It was supervised by Watt, with work beginning on 26 June 1770 at Sheepford, working westward.

 Evidently he let contracts directly and seemingly informally, in 110 yd sections; he soon found that contractors were incapable of pricing the jobs properly, or even of carrying out the work effectively, and some of them "had to be dissuaded from trying to carry on".
 There was a significant shortage of workmen capable of the work, and poaching between contractors became a serious problem.

 Watt preferred engineering design to managing the works: "Nothing is more contrary to my disposition than bustling and bargaining with mankind:--yet that is the life I now constantly lead. ...
 I am also in a constant fear that my want of experience may betray me into some scrape, or that I shall be imposed upon by the workmen."

 He experienced severe weather and difficult ground, writing in December 1770:

 Notwithstanding the desperate weather I am almost constantly at the canal ...
 I have a hundred men at work just now, finishing a great hill we have wrought at this twelvemonth.
 The nastiness of our clay grounds is at present inconceivable; the quantities of rain have been beyond measure.

-Our canal has not stopped, but it is likely to do so, from our having expended the subscription of 10,000 l [£10,000] upon 7 mi of the navigation, and having about 2 mi yet to make.
+Our canal has not stopped, but it is likely to do so, from our having expended the subscription of [£10,000] upon 7 mi of the navigation, and having about 2 mi yet to make.
 We have, however, made a canal of four feet water for one of three feet subscribed to, and have also paid most abominably for our land.

 It is clear that he made the canal 4 ft deep, more than originally specified by the proprietors; this followed a visit by the engineer John Smeaton on 28 July 1770.
 Smeaton "pointed out that the depth of the canal could with advantage be increased to four feet ... without any additional excavation, and the General Meeting of the proprietors three days later agreed to this".
 Thomson mentions that this has been overlooked by many writers, including Leslie, who erroneously quotes 5 ft.
 The depth of the canal was 4 ft according to Groome but Lewis stated 6 ft with a width of 35 ft at the surface, diminishing to 26 ft at the bottom.
 The canal was broad, suitable for boats measuring up to 71 by 14 ft.